Community Mapping With Your Political Campaign

 Who do you or your staffers know personally who knows the “connector?”
 The goal here is to flesh out your list of connectors with name, email addresses, phone numbers and information on how you are connected to the connector.

 Training and Planning

 Once you’ve built your target list of connectors, you’ll need to train your team to reach out to them.
-Write call scripts that are meant for community leaders instead of strangers.
+Write call scripts designed for community leaders instead of strangers.
 The tone of the conversation should be adjusted accordingly.
 Make sure the script includes an appropriate call-to-action.
 It could be an ask to volunteer, donate, or become a digital volunteer.
 Lastly, make sure the call ends with a request for names of other connected people in the community they will reach out to.
 Don’t forget to have the team practice calling each other—and then friendly supporters before scaling your program.

 Time to Mobilize!